Google Ends Cloud Exclusivity for Gemini and Agentspace

 Agentspace on-premises

-Along with Gemini, Agentspace will also be available in the distributed cloud from the third quarter.
-Companies will be able to use Agentspace on data they prefer to keep on-premises and ask questions via the chat interface.
-Agentspace supports multimodal queries across data in various formats, such as text, image, PDF, or video.
+Along with Gemini, Agentspace will also be available in the distributed cloud.
+Companies will be able to use Agentspace on data they prefer to keep on-premises, asking questions via the chat interface.
+Agentspace supports multimodal queries across data in various formats, such as text, images, PDFs, or video.
 The tool takes access rights into account, which is crucial for compliance in sensitive sectors.

 Google links Agentspace to Vertex AI so companies can also build their own homemade AI agents.
 Thanks to ready-made connectors, you can hook up Agentspace and your AI agents to other systems you use, such as SharePoint and ServiceNow.